Search Anything

 Register for Services

-You must first complete an application related to your disability.
-Once completed you may begin the intake process in which you will complete the form and attach your application as supporting documentation.
-If you have an IEP or 504 plan from high school, you may complete the intake form and attach your plan as supporting documentation.
+To begin the process of registration for classroom accommodations through OADS you must first complete an online application and then also provide supporting documents related to your disability.
+If you have an IEP or 504 plan from high school, you may complete the intake form and attach your IEP or 504 plan as supporting documentation.

-If you are not currently registered with OADS, please go to the following page to start the intake process.
+1. If you are not currently registered with OADS, please complete this registration form to start the process at this link Maxient Intake Form.

-3. Finally, the OADS Director will prepare Accommodation Letters for qualified students.
-ALL students enrolled in face-to-face and online courses will have Accommodation Letters emailed to their assigned instructors.
+4. Finally, the OADS Director will prepare the Official Accommodation Letter for qualified students.
+ALL students enrolled in face-to-face and online courses will have the Official Accommodation Letters emailed to their assigned instructors.

 NSU staff member helps two students in the library